Mohammad-Montazeri/Airfoil-Analysis/README.md

 1. Research the purpose of prism layer meshing and the meaning of $y^+$.

-[^1]: I. H. Abbott and A. E. Von Doenhoff, Theory of wing sections, including a summary of airfoil data.
+[^1]: I. H. Abbott and A. E. Von Doenhoff, "*Theory of wing sections, including a summary of airfoil data*".
 Courier Corporation, 1959.